kmushegi/connect4/nqueens/readme.txt

 In the nqueens folder, our code is in aqueens.cpp and the executable is aqueens.

-To run, navigate to the nqueens folder, then in the command line type:
+To run via Terminal, navigate to the nqueens folder, then in the command line type:

 ./aqueens NUM_STEPS NUM_QUEENS ALGO_TYPE